Phactum/taxiride-blueprint/README.md

 - The business code is less readable and therefore harder to maintain.
 - Moving to other technology stacks requires to reimplement the business logic.

-To deal with ths we decided to define **a SPI (service programming interface) for BPMS as a Java developer would expect it to be**.
+To deal with this we decided to define **a SPI (service programming interface) for BPMS as a Java developer would expect it to be**.
 This SPI incorporates best-practices collected as part of developing business-processing services since 2014 using various BPMSs.
 We also used a lot of domain-driven design paradigms since they are a good fit to build a simple SPI.

 As evidence we provide adapters for some BPMS as well as support for workflow modules in a microservice environment.
 The implementation is based on [Spring boot](https://spring.io/projects/spring-boot) but can be adopted to JEE as well.